vanduc103/gcn2020_project/README.md

   2    2      1       0      6
   3    3      1       1      3
 ```
-- taxi_timemap.csv: The mapping from each timestamp to real time, as well as dayinweek, hourinday, hourinweek, and the week since the begining of the dataset.
+- `taxi_timemap.csv`: The mapping from each timestamp to real time, as well as dayinweek, hourinday, hourinweek, and the week since the begining of the dataset.
 Note that dayinweek is denoted as follows:
 ```Mon -> Friday: 1 -> 5
 Saturday: 6